Some dogs become distressed if left alone

 - seek professional help from a vet or other suitably qualified dog care specialist if social encounters distress or frighten your dog

-- ensure that dogs in your care are handled properly and are not stressed or endangered by other adults, children or animals, including people who look after your dog for you when you are away from home
+- make sure that dogs in your care are handled properly and are not stressed or endangered by other adults, children or animals, including people who look after your dog for you when you are away from home

 - be consistent in the way you, your family and friends, react to your dog and do not encourage aggressive or other anti-social behaviour